jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/4_Various_Fields.typ

 )<tab_3>

 The primary motivation across the mentioned domains can be assumed to be the same as in aviation.
 It is to offer sustainable and affordable transportation to science, industry, and the average consumer.
 The average consumer is actively involved in burdening the environment through various transportation-related activities, including daily car use, consumption of shipped goods, and air travel for business and leisure.
 A significant difference between aviation and ground mobility vehicles such as trains, cars, and motorcycles lies in the environmental conditions of the pressure vessels.
-While motor vehicles operate on the ground and are thus not exposed to large pressure differences, aircraft must be designed for different flight altitudes @Franco2011.
+// was mentioned in another section, get the reference to it While motor vehicles operate on the ground and are thus not exposed to large pressure differences, aircraft must be designed for different flight altitudes @Franco2011.
 This results in high pressure differences, which lead to higher loads in the structural design.

 Moreover, the temperature changes with flight altitude, ranging from $15 " " degree.c "to" hyph.minus 50 " " degree.c $ ($288.15 "K " "to"  233.15 "K " $)